karanwxliaa/Research-for-UG-Students/README.md

 # Research-for-UG-Students

-#### This is a non-exhaustive list of opportunities available to Undergraduate students.
+## Welcome to the list of research programs and internships available worldwide.
+### This README provides information about various opportunities for students interested in gaining research experience.

-### Feel free to contribute to this list and share your knowledge as well!
+#### Feel free to contribute to this list and share your knowledge as well!

 ## HONG KONG
   * [HKU, Computer Science Department](https://www.cs.hku.hk/rintern/)